KateAnn19/Intro-Python-II/README.md

     * Modify the parser to handle commands like "take rusty sword" as well as "take sword".

-      * If the user is in a room that contains both the rusty sword _and_ silver sword, and they type "take sword", the parser should say, "I don't know which you mean: rusty sword or silver sword."
+      * If the user is in a room_dict that contains both the rusty sword _and_ silver sword, and they type "take sword", the parser should say, "I don't know which you mean: rusty sword or silver sword."